debasish-dutta/Language-Compiler-Design-Research/README.md

     - Run `build.sh <input-file>` to compile a `.dd` source file.
     - Specify the path to the input file that contains the Custom Language code.
     - Optionally, provide additional flags or options for the compiler.

+## Limitations

+As with any compiler, there may be limitations and areas that require further improvement.
+It's important to thoroughly test the compiler and identify any issues or constraints that may impact the development experience or the execution of specific language constructs.

+## Future Development

+### TODO